 They had a hard time getting a record deal in the US.
 They were turned down by five different record companies before finally being signed to Capitol.

 None of The Beatles could read music, but they could apparently write it - all of them learned to play by ear.
 They honed their skills with constant early performances: early club gigs lasted hours, but after they hit it big, their concerts ran about 30 minutes.

 When Lennon shared an apartment with Sutcliffe, he would sometimes sleep in a silk-lined coffin that he had stolen from a garbage dump.

-Each of the members of the Beatles has an asteroid named after them.
+Each member of The Beatles has an asteroid named after him.
 An Arizona Research Lab named them in the mid-1980s.

 They were the first pop group to be made into wax sculptures at Madame Tussaud's wax museum in London.